strong-roots-capital/deep-float-equal/doc/README.md

 Use
 ---

-#### `deepFloatEqual<A, B>(a: A, b: B, absoluteTolerance = DBL_EPSILON, relativeTolerance = DBL_EPSILON`
+#### `deepFloatEqual<A, B>(a: A, b: B, absoluteTolerance = DBL_EPSILON, relativeTolerance = DBL_EPSILON`)

-Checks if corresponding floats inside a pair of arbitrary data-structures are within the given tolerances of one another using the formula:
+Checks for normal deep-equality between objects a and b with the exception that floats are allowed to vary within the given tolerances of one another using the formula:

 \|x - y\| < max(absoluteTolerance, min(\|x\|, \|y\|) \* relativeTolerance)